 CBD will not make you high even in large doses because it is not psychoactive.
 Most CBD products have less than .3% Delta-9 THC, well below the psychoactive threshold.
 In some places where marijuana is legal, you should be careful not to buy psychoactive products by accident.
 Always look for the THC content listed on the bottle.
 Anything that is THC free, or less than 3% delta- 9 THC, can be taken without worrying about getting high.

-CDP is relaxant and anxiolytic, meaning it helps with anxiety in lower doses.
+CBD is a relaxant and anxiolytic, meaning it helps with anxiety in lower doses.
 In mild to moderate doses, it acts as a sedative.
 When you take a higher dose of CBD, more than 30 milligrams, or if you’re extra sensitive 2C BD, you may feel tired after taking it.
+So yes, CBD can make you tired.

 Some CBD products contain terpenes that act as sedatives, namely humulene, myrcene, linalool, or bisabolol.
 You are more likely to feel tired when you consume these substances.
 Many people are looking for this positive effect.
 Many people use CBD products to help them get a better night’s sleep.
 Suppose you want to use CBD products without feeling tired.
 In that case, you should look for those products that contain lower doses of the terpenes mentioned above or sedative cannabinoid CBN.

-Allergies to CBD are very uncommon but possible.
+Can you be allergic to CBD?
+Very uncommon, but possible.
 Also, you might have an allergic reaction to some other ingredient in CBD products, such as synthetic flavorings, preservatives, carrier oil, or other ingredients.
 When using CBD for the first time, it’s a good idea to apply a small amount to your skin first and check for allergies.
 If, after 30 minutes, you see no signs of redness or irritation, then your chances of having an allergic reaction are very low.
 Even if you use this test, it’s still a good idea to use a tiny amount of CBD the first time to see how your body reacts before moving to the full dose.

+Whether or not you can mix CBD Oil with other compounds is still a big question.
 CBD can be combined with some substances, but should be avoided with others.
-In general, you can take CBD oil with other health supplements, but should avoid taking CBD with alcohol or prescription medications used to lower blood pressure, induce sleep, or inhibit immune activity
+In general, you can take CBD oil with other health supplements, but should avoid taking CBD with alcohol or prescription medications used to lower blood pressure, induce sleep, or inhibit immune activity.

 Taking CBD with other health supplements and vitamins is often recommended.
 CBD has broad-acting benefits that cover several different organ systems in the body.
 When you add in other compounds, you help direct the CBD effects on what you specifically aim to support.
 For example, if you’re using CBD to manage joint pain, you might combine it with other joint supportive supplements like magnesium, glucosamine, or MSN.
 This will offer a more significant effect than CBD on its own.